News

 Understanding Maine’s Fertility Insurance Law

-Keep in mind that the basic definition of infertility differs in each state, and, accordingly, coverages and exemptions may also look different.
+It’s important to keep in mind that the basic definition of infertility differs in each state, and, therefore, coverages and exemptions may also look different from state to state.

-Infertility Definition in Maine: “An individual or couple with infertility, an individual or couple who is at increased risk of transmitting a serious inheritable genetic or chromosomal abnormality to a child, or an individual unable to conceive as an individual or with a partner because the individual or couple does not have the necessary gametes for conception.”
+The legal definition of infertility in Maine is: “An individual or couple with infertility, an individual or couple who is at increased risk of transmitting a serious inheritable genetic or chromosomal abnormality to a child, or an individual unable to conceive as an individual or with a partner because the individual or couple does not have the necessary gametes for conception.

 What Does the Maine Infertility Insurance Mandate Cover?